fdfoneill/octvi/README.md

 ```

 # How to Use

+## In Python

 The `octvi` package contains four submodules: `url`, `extract`, `array`, and `exceptions`.
 Most of the features you will want, though, are in the top-level module.

 The core functionality is shown in the code example above.
 Once the package is installed, you can import it in a script or REPL, and then use all the submodules freely.
 When `octvi` is imported, all submodules are also automatically imported and their namespaces can be accessed as shown with `octvi.url.getDates()` above.

+## On the Command Line

+The package comes with one console script entry point: `octvidownload`.
+This script takes three arguments: product name (e.g. 'MOD09Q1'), date in %Y-%m-%d format (e.g. '2019-01-01') and output directory.
+Calling the script creates a global NDVI mosaic of the requested product on the requested day.
+If the product is daily Climate Modeling Grid-scale imagery (e.g. MOD09CMG), the script instead produces its own 8-day composite, with the 'date' argument being the first day of the compositing period.

 # License
 MIT License